onnoeberhard/ajents/README.md

-# Ajents: RL agents in JAX
+# Ajents: Reinforcement Learning Algorithms in JAX
 This project contains minimal `flax.nnx`-based implementations of Proximal Policy Optimization (for categorical action spaces) and Soft Actor Critic (for continuous action spaces).
 Similarly to [CleanRL](https://github.com/vwxyzjn/cleanrl), the implementations are contained to single files for easy adaptation.
 The implementation expects environments to adhere to the [Gymnax](https://github.com/RobertTLange/gymnax) API.

 As a starting point, `python ajents/ppo.py` will train a PPO agent on `Cartpole-v1` (in a few seconds on CPU) and `python ajents/sac.py` will train an SAC agent on `Pendulum-v1` (this takes considerably longer since the implementation is purely sequential).